computacenter-de/tech-task-wp07/README.all-in-one.md

 We have tested this several times on our AKS setup.
 And it is a simple task:

-1) Activate backup in the pipeline manually or it is executed every hour as we do
+1) Activate the backup in the pipeline manually, otherwise it is executed every hour as in our setup.
 2) To restore, simply execute the ‘Restore’ job.
 In our case, the last backup is used.
 3) Restart the controller and you're done.
-4) (To proof it you can run the automatically deployed verification pipeline (CasC) which is connecting to the azure key vault and reading a dummy secret.)
+4) (To proof it you can run the automatically deployed verification pipeline (CasC) which connetcs to the azure key vault and reads a dummy secret.)

-The backup restore job itself is verifying the integrity of the backup during restore by validating a checksum.
+The backup restore job itself verifies the integrity of the backup during restore by validating a checksum.

 Excluding files from a backup job is also possible.
 Is is important for the next task "Security Breach Scenario: Master Key Exposure".